freia-lab/e3-hnoss/src/main/plc/README.txt

 	value in S1 command to the value received in R1 command) and in case of mis-match forcing to resend the S1 command.
 PLC_Cryostat_2021_03_24.zip - KG - Enabled the set-point for MKS2 set by CstatH-Ctrl:SQ9:cP_CM_SP_MKS2 parameter (CM's alias CM-Ctrl:S8:cP_SP_PT01) in
 	cryomodule's 2K operation (S8).
 Changed only in FC600.
+PLC_Cryostat_2021_03_31.zip - KG - Added possibility to set the PID parameters from Epics.
+New source file S7PLC_PSI_CodacStruc131 compiled.
+The Epics
+	buffers sizes did not change (removed some of the reserve heater2 sturctures).
+Added handling of data from Epics in FC251 (EPICS_Commands).

 ============================================================================================================